Prescribed Fire Training

 Contact us, using the form below, if you would like your training listed on our website.

-Fire Training CoursesSPRING 2023
+Fire Training CoursesMARCH 2024

 Midwest Fire Training

-Fire Education CoursesSouthern Illinois University
+Southern Illinois University

 Instructor Charles Ruffner